-Crystallization of polymers from solution occurs usually during electrospinning process.
+Crystallization of polymers from solution occurs usually during the electrospinning process.
 At the moment we will discuss some very general aspects of solution crystallization.
 Crystallization is in general an example of a separation process in which mass is transferred from a liquid phase (solution or melt) to a solid crystal.
 The thermodynamic driving force for crystal nucleation and growth is the concentration excess (supersaturation) of the solution above the equilibrium (saturation).
 Once crystallization is occurred, equilibrium is set between the crystals and the residual mother liquid, the balance being determined by the solubility (concentration) and the temperature.
 The resistances to growth are related to mass transfer within the solution and the energy needed at the crystal surface for incoming molecules to orient themselves to the crystal lattice.

 Solution crystallization is a complex process being governed by various parameters.
 The first one is a solubility which is a function of temperature and related saturation.
 For most materials solubility increases with temperature (Fig. 1).